 I learned a lot about the donations from abroad and where that money actually goes, which is why I now only donate to NGO’s where I know someone involved or know very detailed information about where the money goes.
 I want to know that is truly trickles down to the people who need it.
 I think you’d be surprised to learn where much of the money from UNICEF and US Aid goes.

-Uganda is massively corrupt.
+Uganda is corrupt, like many countries not just in Africa but in the world.
 I’m sure most of you reading know that already.
 It’s strange to suddenly be in the thick of something I’d read so much about.
 It’s not like India, which is secretly hidden corruption that everyone knows about.
 In Uganda, it’s the type of corruption and propaganda that leave the lowest of classes unaware that corruption is even happening.
 It leaves them liking the men in control while they starve.
 It’s the worst kind.

 coal, grasshoppers, onions